 I sat on a wooden bench about five yards away, snapping photos of the hungry hummers.
 Steve had hiked down a steep muddy trail with our guide, Jose, and Bill, who was also on the tour with us.
 We were at Paz de las Aves in Ecuador, but I couldn’t navigate the steep trail with my bum ankle, even with walking sticks and sturdy boots.
 Yet I was happy to spend my morning watching the sweet little iridescent creatures as they zipped around like George Jetson.

 No one told me I should have come with nectar

 Jose had told me that the owners of the property were going to fill the feeders soon, but it wasn’t soon.
-We all waited for over an hour and the hummingbirds seemed convinced that I was responsible for filling the feeders.
+I sat on the rough hewned log-of-a-bench, with my butt getting numb, for over an hour and the hummingbirds seemed convinced that I was responsible for filling the feeders.

 When the first hummingbird flew toward me, he hovered right in front of my face, looking straight at me.
 “Why, hello little fellow!”
 I said out loud.
 Cute, I thought.

 Then another flew my direction and zipped right next to my left ear.
 “Whoa! that was close!”

 One by one, hummingbirds took their turn, zipping only a couple of inches near my head or hovering only 10 or 12 inches in front of my face, making it clear that they were hungry and wanted to be fed.
 Of course.
 I was a human and I should have come with nectar.